Thames Embankment

-The Thames Embankment is a work of 19th-century civil engineering that reclaimed marshy land next to the River Thames in central London.
-It consists of the Victoria Embankment and Chelsea Embankment.
+The Thames Embankment is an embankment that was built as part of the London Main Drainage (1859-1875) by the Metropolitan Board of Works, a pioneering Victorian civil engineering project which housed interceptor sewers, which collect the water from many sewer lines, as well as roads and underground railways, and also embanked the River Thames.
+Embankment is a form of land reclamation, and the project consisted of the Victoria Embankment and Chelsea Embankment on the north side and the Albert Embankment on the south.
+Designed by the Chief Engineer Joseph Bazalgette, it modernised London's infrastructure, improving public health, mobility, and the image of the British capital.

 History

 There had been a long history of failed proposals to embank the Thames in central London.
 Embankments along the Thames were first proposed by Christopher Wren in the 1660s, then in 1824 former soldier and aide to George IV, Sir Frederick Trench suggested an embankment known as 'Trench's Terrace' from Blackfriars to Charing Cross.
 Trench brought a bill to Parliament which was blocked by river interests.

 In the 1830s, the painter John Martin promoted a version, as realised later, to contain an intercepting sewer.
 In January 1842 the City Corporation backed a plan designed by James Walker but which was dropped due to government infighting.
 The government itself built the Chelsea Embankment in 1854 from Chelsea Hospital to Millbank.